Pamahiin: Production

 Regal Films producers Lily Monteverde and daughter Roselle hired television director Rahyan Carlos to direct his first full-length feature film.
-While collaborating with scriptwriter Andrew Paredes, the plot took inspiration following the recent death of Carlos' uncle who was also a director before filming.
-Carlos watched all the Asian horror movies while researching various Philippine supertitions, to bring influence to his film.
+While collaborating with scriptwriter Andrew Paredes, the plot took inspiration after the death of Carlos' uncle who was also a director before filming.
+Carlos watched all the Asian horror movies while researching various Philippine superstitions to influence his film.